 The Scientific and Cultural Collaborative (SCC) is a non-profit organization comprised of members of Tier II and Tier I funded by the SCFD.
 Tier III organizations may pay to opt-in for specific services.

 Mission: The purpose of the SCC is to enhance scientific and cultural opportunities for the public through collaboration and synergy.
 The SCC members have worked together since 1994 by investing some of their SCFD awards into joint education and public awareness ventures; in essence, to “do things together that we could not do alone” in collaboration, regional service, and accessibility.

-Tier II organizations can choose to be a FULL member for a maximum of $15,000 or BASIC member for a maximum of $5,000.
-The two levels determine their level of participation: Full members are involved in all programs Basic members have access to the Joint Database and the SCC Directory of Educational Activities.
+Tier I organizations are FULL members and Tier II organizations can choose to be a FULL member for a maximum of $15,000 or BASIC member for a maximum of $5,000.
+The two levels determine their level of participation: Full members are involved in all programs Basic members have access to the Shared Database and the SCC Directory of Educational Activities.
 Payments to the SCC coincide with SCFD distribution payments three times per year.

 Tier III organizations may pay for two SCC services: The Joint Database and the Directory of Educational Activities.
 Participation includes access to meetings for professional development and the email newsletter.